VideoCAD

 Case protection.

-If protected housing (waterproof, outdoor or vandalproof) is selected and the Display camera type box is marked (on the Camera and illuminator tab in the Options box), then the icon of the camera of this model in the Graphics window will correspond to the camera in housing .
+If protected housing (waterproof, outdoor or vandalproof) is selected and the Display camera type box is marked (on the Camera and illuminator tab in the Options box), then the icon of the camera of this model in the Icon cell and in the Graphics window will correspond to the camera in housing .

 Environment